UC Berkeley Astronomy

 Snails: 501 Campbell Hall, Berkeley, CA 94720-3411

-More recently I've been working on modeling and fitting microlensing events.
+More recently I've been working on modeling and fitting photometric and astrometric microlensing events.

 A PDF of my CV can be found here.

 My publication record can be found on ADS or ORCID.

 Brief calculus review notes I put together for my Astro 7B discussion section.